1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ### Logs

-If you want to view the logs for your SCIM bridge within AWS, go to **Cloudwatch -> Log Groups** and you should see the log group that was printed out at the end of your `terraform apply`.
+If you want to view the logs for your SCIM bridge within AWS, go to **Cloudwatch > Log Groups** and you should see the log group that was printed out at the end of your `terraform apply`.
 Look for `op_scim_bridge` and `redis` for your logs in this section.

 ### Specific issues

-#### Prompted to Sign In
+#### If you're prompted to sign in

-If you browse to the domain name of your SCIM bridge and are met with a `Sign In With 1Password` link, this means the `scimsession` file was not properly installed.
+If you open your SCIM bridge domain in a browser and see a `Sign In With 1Password` button, the `scimsession` file was not properly installed.
 Due to the nature of the ECS deployment, **this “sign in” option cannot be used** to complete the setup of your SCIM bridge.

-To fix this, be sure to retry [the instructions of Step 2 of Configuration](#copy-`scimsession`-file).
-You will also need to restart your `op_scim_bridge` task in order for the changes to take effect after you update the `scimsession` secret.
+To fix this, [copy the `scimsession` file](#copy-`scimsession`-file) again and restart your `op_scim_bridge` task to apply the changes.